Skip to Content

 Wrong Plug Type

-Plugs areas you know are graded; each engine will have a particular plug code.
+Plug as you know are graded; each engine will have a particular plug code.
 So even though a plug fits, it doesn’t mean it’s correct.
 Plugs are graded by heat.
-The plug should get hot enough to burn off contaminants but not so hot that it pre-ignites.
-Wrong plug types can cause all types of problems, from hard starting, rough running, hot start failures, etc.
+The plug should heat enough to burn off contaminants but not so much that it pre-ignites.
+Wrong plug types can cause all kinds of problems, from hard starting and rough running to hot-start failures.

 Plug type – Check your plug type with your mower engine maker.